 The main focus of Dr. Bender’s research is the representation of motherhood in 20th-century Spanish literature — mainly narratives written by women — and the implications that such diverse depictions of the maternal experience in fiction have for Spanish feminist thought.
 She became interested in this topic when reading Carmen de Burgos’ 1917 novel, La rampa, as a graduate student.
 She is currently working on her first book, Pregnant Minds and Literary Bodies: Motherhood and Feminism in Spanish Literature of the Modernist Era (1910-1939), which examines early feminist thought in Spain through women’s engagement with maternal themes in fiction.
-She has been reading and writing more recently about how early feminist ideas that Spanish women expressed and theorized in fiction — in publications that were largely forgotten, overlooked, censored, or even destroyed as a result of the Spanish Civil War (1936-39) and ensuing Franco Dictatorship (1939-75) — are reappearing in contemporary 21st-century narratives… like the books below, published in Spain in 2019.
+Lately she has been reading and writing about early 20th-century feminist ideas that Spanish women expressed in fiction — in publications that were largely forgotten, overlooked, censored, or even destroyed as a result of the Spanish Civil War (1936-39) and Franco Dictatorship (1939-75) — are reappearing in 21st-century narratives… like the books below, published in Spain in 2019.

-Dr. Bender’s most recent article in this area focuses on fashion, ekphrasis, and the fine arts in Carmen de Burgos’ Avant-Garde novel, La mujer fantástica (published in Madrid, 1923).
+Dr. Bender’s recent article in this area focuses on fashion, ekphrasis, and the fine arts in Carmen de Burgos’ Avant-Garde novel, La mujer fantástica (Madrid, 1923).
 The full Open Access article can be accessed here, but she also summarized the content and included images of the referenced fashion and portraiture on her blog: Fashion and the Fine Arts in Carmen de Burgos’ Avant-garde Novel, La mujer fantástica.

 In addition to Spanish women’s literature and feminism, Dr. Bender has been working on projects related to second-language (L2) literature pedagogy and study abroad.
-Her forthcoming article will be published in Hispania (Sept.
+Her latest article was published in Hispania (Sept.
 2020), the official journal of the American Association of Teachers of Spanish and Portuguese (AATSP).
-Presenting her K-State Don Quijote seminar as a case study, she argues for the adaptation of traditional literary analysis skills and final essays to alternative mediums based on pictorial or hybrid modes of communication, like Snapchat.
-She is also working with Dr. Faber to connect our basic Spanish language courses (Spanish 1-4) to the courses offered in the annual Spain Today program.
-Students participating in faculty-led summer programs will help generate content for their K-State peers studying Spanish.
+With her K-State Don Quijote seminar as a case study, she argues for the adaptation of traditional literary analysis skills to alternative mediums based on pictorial or hybrid modes of communication, like Snapchat.
+She is also working with Dr. Faber to connect our Spanish 1-4 courses to the annual Spain Today program.
+Students participating in the faculty-led summer abroad programs will generate content for their K-State peers studying Spanish.

 When she’s not busy teaching and working on projects at K-State, Dr. Bender enjoys staying active to burn off stress and extra energy by swimming at the Natatorium, running the trails in Manhattan, lifting weights, and walking her dogs.
 She enjoys cooking and baking, painting, and traveling — to Spanish-speaking countries, of course, but also throughout the United States (she’s been to 41/50).
 She loves the southwest (especially New Mexico) and the vast national parks of the western US.
 Before moving to Kansas, she took a 3-week, 8,000+ mile road-trip with her husband and 2 dogs — camping and living out of their Element-converted-“camper” — and visited the Badlands, Glacier National Park, the Redwoods, Grand Tetons, and Yellowstone.
 This made most people think they are crazy-dog-people… (*which they technically are).

-She also reads a lot, which can sometimes feel like “work” since she teaches and writes about literature!
-Two of her favorite recent books in Spanish — both of which are in the image above — were Tsunami: Miradas feministas, a collection of feminist essays by contemporary Spanish authors and artists, and Tierra de Mujeres, by María Sánchez, a reflection on women and feminist thought in rural Spain.
-She’s also read all of Italian author Elena Ferrante’s fiction (in English translation of course), and highly recommends the 4 novels that make up the Neapolitan series.
+She reads a lot, which sometimes feels like “work” since she teaches and writes about literature!
+Two of her favorite recent books in Spanish — both of which are in the image above — were Tsunami: Miradas feministas, a collection of feminist essays by contemporary Spanish authors, and Tierra de Mujeres, by María Sánchez, a reflection on women and feminist thought in rural Spain.
+She’s read all of Italian author Elena Ferrante’s fiction (in English translation!), and highly recommends the 4 novels that make up the Neapolitan series.